ron2015schmitt/Mathematiques/doc/status-release/feature-schedule/body.src.md

   * 3D
     * create MultiArray4 for xyzt: (rows,columns, floors, moments)
     * MArray4Rep
-* slcies to get row or col of matrix
 * get rid of typename usage in templates?
 * formalize template notation for the following: types with ordering (ints and reals), division algebras, Multiarrays, Tensors
 * use of variable templates to simplify variadics like Dimension?